dhurlburtusa/shortcuts/rust/rust-notes.md

 A reference is like a pointer in that it’s an address we can follow to access the data stored at that address; that data is owned by some other variable.
 Unlike a pointer, a reference is guaranteed to point to a valid value of a particular type for the life of that reference.

+Every reference in Rust has a lifetime, which is the scope for which that reference is valid.
+Most of the time, lifetimes are implicit and inferred.

 ### The Rules of References

 - At any given time, you can have _either_ one mutable reference _or_ any number of immutable references.